balos1/sundials/recent_changes.md

 Fixed a bug in the KINSOL linear solver interface where the auxiliary scalar `sJpnorm` was not computed when necessary with the Picard iteration and the auxiliary scalar `sFdotJp` was unnecessarily computed in some cases.

+The KINLS interface has been updated to only zero the Jacobian matrix before calling a user-supplied Jacobian evaluation function when the attached linear solver has type SUNLINEARSOLVER_DIRECT.

+Added new Fortran 2003 interfaces to KINSOL.
+These new interfaces were generated with SWIG-Fortran and provide a user an idiomatic Fortran 2003 interface to most of the SUNDIALS C API.
+See the section "Using KINSOL for Fortran Applications" for more details on how to use the interfaces.